 For activists seeking to challenge the regime while reducing the likelihood of mass atrocities, our research suggests that choices to maintain nonviolent discipline are key, especially when confronting brutal, committed regimes.
 Although it is the case that nonviolent uprisings often face beatings, arrest, and other forms of coercion including some isolated incidents of lethal violence, violent uprisings are correlated with a much greater risk of large-scale civilian victimization-specifically, they are more than three times as likely to experience mass violence.
 Choices by resisters about whether or not to actively seek direct international aid are also important.
-Our findings provide strong evidence to suggest that internationalizing an uprising, whether violent or nonviolent, can work to dissidents' disadvantage, making the movement appear increasingly threatening to regime elites and their security forces.
-Raising the perceived threat can unite these two groups, reducing the odds of defections and making mass violence more likely.
+Our findings ultimately suggest that foreign material assistance to an uprising, whether violent or nonviolent, can work to dissidents' disadvantage.
+By collaborating with foreign states, the movement might appear increasingly threatening to regime elites and their security forces.
+Although we cannot say for sure, other forms of external assistance may prove more useful. n Argentina and East Timor, for instance, foreign states supported the opposition not by sending money or arms, but by bringing attention to atrocities committed by the regime.
+Ultimately, more research is needed to better understand how various foreign actors-including states, NGOs, and diasporas-and different types of external assistance can support popular uprisings and prevent mass atrocities.

 Therefore, dissidents should view with caution any attempts from foreign states to provide them with direct support (e.g. material or financial assistance) and should instead seek outside assistance on a selective basis where it helps to address specific needs or weaknesses (e.g. its capacity to manage repression or to enhance its tactical innovation).
 Another, perhaps safer way to leverage outside support is in the form of less tangible and less visible knowledge sharing and strategy honing rather than direct assistance.
 This type of support and actions that can be offered by external state and non-state actors could include: